-Sinosteel Midwest Corporation is scheduled to ship approximately 60,000 tonnes of iron ore from the Port of Geraldton on the 27th January, as part of a unique win‐win agreement with the Shire of Morawa.
+Sinosteel Midwest Group is scheduled to ship approximately 60,000 tonnes of iron ore from the Port of Geraldton on the 27th January, as part of a unique win‐win agreement with the Shire of Morawa.

 The agreement has allowed low‐grade ore belonging to the Shire of Morawa to be blended with Sinosteel Midwest’s own stocks and sold through Sinosteel’s marketing arm, Sinosteel Trading, into the Chinese market.